 Knowledge and Tools Used: Georeferencing, data editing, ArcGIS Pro, ArcGIS StoryMaps, inclusive communications

 River dams cause a wide range of negative impacts to flowing waters, and dam removal is an increasingly popular ecological restoration method.
 Due to the cost and complexity of removals, and the sheer number of dams present in the landscape, it is useful to prioritize dams for removal.
-I created a spatial model to prioritize dams in the Hudon River Estuary watershed for removal based on potential to restore habitat access.
+I created a spatial model to prioritize dams in the Hudson River Estuary watershed for removal based on potential to restore habitat access.

 Knowledge and Tools Used: ArcGIS Pro Trace Networks Toolbox, Python, model validation, model sensitivity analysis